Fixed Income Securities in Bond Market and Money Market

 Introduction

-There are two ways of capital raising, Debt Financing and Equity Financing.
-Entities raise money through equity dilution from various sources or transactions like IPO (Initial Public Offer), FPO (Follow-on Public Offer) and private placements.
-Similarly, they raise capital through offering bonds or other form of fixed income securities to public.
-Corporates, government and state agencies (municipal bonds) deal with fixed income securities such as Bonds, and Treasury Bill etc., these instruments are characterized by issuer, yield, face value (principal value), maturity period, interest rates or coupon, issue price and credit ratings.
-Credit ratings shows overall situation of risk of security, interest rates, type of fixed income security, maturity period and other factors.
-They do not take ownership in a company, but they have a seniority of claim over equity holders, in case of bankruptcy or default.
+There are two ways of raising capital: debt financing and equity financing.
+Entities raise money through equity dilution via various sources or transactions such as IPO (Initial Public Offer), FPO (Follow-on Public Offer), and private placements.
+Similarly, they raise capital by offering bonds or other forms of fixed income securities to the public.
+Corporates, governments, and state agencies (through municipal bonds) deal with fixed income securities such as bonds and treasury bills.
+These instruments are characterized by factors such as issuer, yield, face value (principal value), maturity period, interest rate or coupon, issue price, and credit ratings.
+Credit ratings indicate the overall risk associated with a security, along with factors such as interest rates, type of fixed income security, maturity period, and others.
+Investors in these instruments do not take ownership in a company, but they have a senior claim over equity holders in case of bankruptcy or default.

 Characteristics of a Bond

-Issuer – Firm, government, or any entity who issues the securities.
+Issuer – Firm, government, or any entity that issues the securities.

-Face Value - an amount on which issuer pays interest to the bond or security holder,
+Face Value - The amount on which the issuer pays interest to the bond or security holder.

-Maturity Period - The maturity of an instrument shows the time period at which the principal value is due.
+Maturity Period - The maturity of an instrument indicates the time period at which the principal value is due.

-Issue Price - The price at which issuer issues the bonds to investors.
+Issue Price - The price at which the issuer offers the bonds to investors.

-Coupon - The coupon rate is the interest rate that the issuer pays to the holder, there are three types of bonds on the basis of coupons
+Coupon - The coupon rate is the interest rate that the issuer pays to the holder.
+There are three types of bonds based on coupons:

 1. Zero coupon bond